SPADES-PUBLIC/spades-swift-sdk/README.md

 1. Download the repository and import into XCODE (v7.1+).

-2. In terminal, go to the root directory of the project and run "pod install" to install the required dependencies.
+2. In terminal, go to the root directory of the project and run `pod install` to install the required dependencies.

-3. Open "spadesLabSampleApp/ViewController.swift" and navigate to the "viewDidLoad()" function.
-Look for "FILL IN!" comments and add the required information.
-The SPADES API usage examples are in ViewController.swift's "TestButtonClicked" function.
+3. Open `spadesLabSampleApp/ViewController.swift` and navigate to the `viewDidLoad()` function.
+Look for `FILL IN!` comments and add the required information.
+The SPADES API usage examples are in ViewController.swift's `TestButtonClicked()` function.

 4. Build and run the application.
-Once the app is running, press "Click Me" to go through all of the sample usages of the API.
+Once the app is running, press `Click Me` to go through all of the sample usages of the API.
 Also check console outputs for return values and errors.

 Integration
 -----------
 To integrate the SDK into your Swift-based project:

-1. Copy all files under "spadesLabSampleApp/SPADESSDK".
+1. Copy all files under `spadesLabSampleApp/SPADESSDK`.

-2. Add the import lines in "spadesLabSampleApp/SupportingFiles/spadesLabSampleApp-Bridging-Header.h" to your own app's Objective-C bridging header file.
+2. Add the import lines in `spadesLabSampleApp/SupportingFiles/spadesLabSampleApp-Bridging-Header.h` to your own app's Objective-C bridging header file.